Jinjur: Description

 Jinjur is illustrated in The Marvelous Land of Oz wearing a feminized version of a military dress uniform of the period before World War I, with a skirt in place of trousers, high boots, a military-style frogged tunic, and a tall shako.
 Her army, in similar uniforms, looks like a crack drill team or chorus line.
 In Ozma of Oz she is described as a pretty dairy maid, and Princess Ozma has to look a second time, more closely, to recognize her.

 In other print works

 In the comic book, Oz, Jinjur is part of Oz's Freedom Fighters.
 In issue #0, it was revealed that her husband was turned into a jewel by Ruggedo and crushed in his hand.

 In Gregory Maguire's fourth Oz novel, Out of Oz, the armies of Munchkinland are led by one "General Jinjuria", apparently a reference to Jinjur.

-The Dorothy Must Die supplemental story "The Straw King" puts Jinjur's army against the Winged Monkeys, leading to bloodbath as the Monkeys simply pick up the girls and drop them from a high altitude.
+The Dorothy Must Die supplemental story "The Straw King" pits Jinjur's army against the Winged Monkeys, leading to bloodbath as the Monkeys simply pick up the girls and drop them from a high altitude.